nicolas1805961/DistoDyn/README.md

 python3 -u create_pt_distance_distogram_new.py --threshold 0.0001 -pdb "${PDB_ID}"

-where PDB_ID is the name of the pdb file in the misato dataset and threshold is the value used to binarize the probability matrix computed from distograms
+where PDB_ID is the name of the pdb file in the misato dataset and threshold is the value used to binarize the probability matrix computed from distograms.

+The following command allows to run inference on the binding affinity prediction task:

+python test.py --model_path <Path to the folder containing model's weights>

 # Data pre-processing for the binding site prediction task